Sign up to our Newsletter

 Festa de l'Estendard

 This festival is held on New Year's Eve.
 The Festa de l'Estendard festival commemorates the anniversary of the Christian conquest of the city by King Jaume I in 1229.
-There is an amazing procession from the town hall and is followed by a special Mass at the stunning La Seu Cathedral.
+A special mass follows a procession from the town hall at the stunning La Seu Cathedral.